Permissionless-Software-Foundation/specifications/ps001-media-sharing.md

 The following properties are not required, but are optional and recommended.

 - **senderCopy** - contains an encrypted copy of the message, encrypted with the senders public key.
-This allows Senders to review their own history.
+This allows Senders to securely review their own message history.

 ### 2.3 Message Signaling